rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Can we create a digital currency that mimics the properties of Central Bank backed cash?
 This is one of the questions that keeps the ECB busy.

+## Double-spending prevention vs Scalability

+The search for a safe digital money can be traced back as far as David Chaum in 1983 when he first released his paper on Blind Signatures for Untraceable Payments [@Chaum1983blind].
+In this paper Chaum does not specify a design for a decentralized currency, but a mechanism for preserving user privacy against third parties in digital transactions.
+Since then many implementations have been attempted, including eCash [@1993offlineCash] [@ChaumEcommerce].
+However, in its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].

+In 2008, Satoshi Nakamoto publised the design for Bitcoin.
+Bitcoin was the first digital curren removes third parties out of the equation by maint

+Since then, various attempts to create new digital currencies haev

+David Chaum
+since chaum in 1983

+[@Bitcoin:whitepaper] pow
+[@Ethereum:whitepaper]

+The approximated global knowledge of single blockchain networks like Ethereum[@Ethereum:whitepaper] and Bitcoin[@Bitcoin:whitepaper] lead to limited transactions per second and

+image tps ethereum

+[@chaum2021]

+[@Nano:whitepaper]

+In order to create a fully functional system of accounting thea

+How to prevent double spending:

+- How banks solved it
+    * How its not transparent nor open
+- How Bitcoin solved it
+    * How blockchain is not scalable
+- How Iota solved it
+    * How the block-DAG might work well
+- How Nano solves it
+    * How the block-lattice is great but still requires centralised nodes

+## The price stability problem

+- How stablecoins work
+- Why the euro is stable
+- Why bitcoin is not

 ## Requirements for a digital euro by the ECB

 In October 2020 the European Central Bank published a report detailing a number